 Your sound has always been very diverse.
 For example, your latest track ‘Unstoppable’ is very different from ‘Drive’, one of your earlier works.
 Despite the diversity, what makes the Kenneth Thomas sound recognizably you?

 Kenneth: Even though there can be ranges in energy and tempo on my tracks I always keep a grid of very lush and melodic tones of trance and rich elements.
 For me, I’m really all about the melody and emotion of a song.
 I look for music that I emotionally and spiritually respond to, and I try to create those encounters for others in the music I create.
 Whether it's deeper grooves like ‘Drive’ or grittier energy in ‘Unstoppable’, both are lush and melodic spiritual journeys.

-We believe congratulations are in order, since you’ve just released your first Sample Pack for our label!
+Congratulations are in order, since you’ve just released your first Sample Pack for our label!
 Well done!
 How do you look back on the process of creating it?